Computing equivalence classes of finite group actions on orientable surfaces: A dynamic survey: Acknowledgement

 {}The three authors were supported by the grant GACR 20-15576S.
-The first and the second author were supported by the grant APVV-19-0308 of Slovak Research and Development Agency and by the grant VEGA~2/0078/20.
+The first and the second authors were supported by the grant APVV-19-0308 of the Slovak Research and Development Agency and by the grant VEGA~2/0078/20.
+The authors are very grateful to Robert Jajcay and to the anonymous referee(s) for their useful comments.